Viren070/EmuHaven/README.md

   - These must be installed seperately and paths must be set in the settings.
   - Has a much smaller file size

- The difference between .exe and .zip is miniscule (.exe may launch a bit faster)
+ The .exe will take longer to launch but has no clutter.
+The .zip includes a smaller sized .exe and will launch faster but has a lot of files.